itisusama-writer/writing-challenge/story/chapters/chapter-8.md

 Neha leaned forward.
 "Tell me everything," she said firmly.

----

-### Scene 3: **The Connection**

 Zuree hesitated, but something about Neha's presence was disarming.
-Slowly, she recounted the events—the cryptic messages, the police's dismissal, and her confrontation with Dr. Mark.
+Slowly, she recounted the events... the cryptic messages, the police's dismissal, and her confrontation with Dr. Mark.
 Neha listened intently, her cigarette now forgotten on the edge of a plate.

 "This Dr. Mark," Neha said, frowning, "he sounds... calculating.
 If he's involved, he's not just playing games.
 There's something bigger going on."